Linux - Hardening

 • Ensure cron directories are protected

-• Ensure ssh is active and configured
+• Ensure SSH is active and configured

-• Force ssh secure protocols and parameters
+• Force SSH secure protocols and parameters

 • Ensure idle sessions deactivation